tfpf/gui-password-manager/README.md

 Stores your passwords under two layers of AES256 encryption.
 Sensitive data is cleared from RAM when the application exits.

-Uses GTK+3.0 (to display GUI windows) and OpenSSL (to hash and encrypt data).
+Uses GTK+3.0 (to display GUI windows), OpenSSL (to hash and encrypt data) and Sodium (to generate cryptographically secure random numbers).
 Compiling this requires a POSIX-compliant system, because I have used functions not specified in the C standard, but specified by POSIX.

 # Requirements
 * basic computer knowledge